Katrine Wonge Lohmann

 Emil Holms Kanal 6, 2300 København S, 24, Building: 24.4.60

-I teach, and have previously taught, the BA-course Introduction to English Literature 1 and 2.
+I teach English Gothic literature, including Radcliffe and Lewis, and have previously taught the BA-course Introduction to English Literature 1 and 2.
 My primary teaching interests are in the British- and to some extent American literature, the Middle Ages – and the retelling of this in modern and contemporary literature, Romanticism and particularly Gothic literature.

 Primary fields of research

 18th- and 19th century British Literature

 Religious tropes and symbols in literature